A Stroll through the University’s History

 5) The University Building

 The University Building was constructed 1878-1882 and inagurated by King Oscar II August 27th, 1882.
 Its architect, Helgo Zettervall, was also in charge of the Cathedral’s restoration.
 The University Building’s architecture is inspired by Greek antiquity both in- and outside.
-High up above the main entrance at the University Plaza is an inscription “Regia Academia Carolina” or “The Royal Caroline Academy.”
+Above the main entrance at the University Plaza is an inscription “Regia Academia Carolina” which means “The Royal Caroline Academy”, which was the original name of the University, named after the Swedish king Karl X.

-The University Building in Lund The University Building.
+The University Building.
 In the beginning, four large statues of women, the so called “faculty madams,” stood next to the three doors at the main entrance.
 They represented the university’s four faculties and each carried a sign with the inscriptions Juris Scientia, Theologia, Philosophia och Medicina.
 Soon, the statues developed cracks because they and other sculptures were made of cement; thus, they were removed in 1902.
-The four sphinxes on the roof were removed 1959 and were replaced 1993.
+The four original sphinxes on the roof were removed 1959, They were replaced with new sphinxes 1993 which were removed November 2, 2021.
+The current sphinxes were placed at the University Building in beginning of October 2024.

 Much of the University Building has stayed unchanged since it was built, but the function of several rooms are diffrent, and modern toilets were installed in the basement.
 In the beginning, the managerial office was located to the left of the entrance in the southern part of the ground floor.
 Behind that room, offices of government and administration were located.
 You reached these rooms through the entrance on the House’s southern side.
 All students had to enter this way when they matriculated.